rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 > We will work with successful applicants to identify their training needs, and fund the courses and coaching that will be most beneficial to them.

-## Fellowship Work

-Rust Foundation Fellowship applicants in 2023 will have the opportunity to either choose what they want to focus on during their fellowship year, or focus on specific parts of the Rust ecosystem with help from a dedicated mentor.
-These mentors will help selected Fellows develop their skills and experience in the chosen focus area over the course of the Fellowship year.

 ## Mentored Fellowship Details: